ekene12e/alx-low_level_programming/0x00-hello_world/README.md

-This is the first c project
+# This is the first c project

+It tests basic understanding of the language